Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 380X should be a small bit faster than the GeForce GTX 570 in general. (explain)
+Memory BandwidthThe Radeon R9 380X should in theory be a little bit faster than the GeForce GTX 570 overall. (explain)

-Texel RateThe Radeon R9 380X should be much (more or less 183%) more effective at AF than the GeForce GTX 570. (explain)
+Texel RateThe Radeon R9 380X should be much (more or less 183%) more effective at texture filtering than the GeForce GTX 570. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 380X is a better choice, but not by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 380X is superior to the GeForce GTX 570, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison